 Mental Health Services

 For 100 years, Compass Health (click here to go to the website) has been providing hope and treatment for children, families and adults who suffer from mental illness.
-Our caring, professional counselors provide knowledge and expertise in the treatment of mental illnesses and can help individuals cope with the stress of everyday life.
-Our goal is to help people stay in their home and in their community, surrounded by family and friends who can support them during difficult times
+Their caring, professional counselors provide knowledge and expertise in the treatment of mental illnesses and can help individuals cope with the stress of everyday life.
+Their goal is to help people stay in their home and in their community, surrounded by family and friends who can support them during difficult times.

 Focus Adolescent Services (click here to go to the website) is an internet clearinghouse of information and resources on teen and family issues to help and support families with troubled and at-risk teens.
 Their mission is to provide information and resources to empower individuals to help their teens and heal their families.
 Through education, self-awareness, self-help, and personal responsibility, families can rebuild their relationships and reconnect in positive and loving ways.